cair/TextUnderstandingTsetlinMachine/README.md

 ## Instructions for use

+1. Edit the GPUConfig.cuh file (adjust the GRID_SIZE and BLOCK_SIZE parameters for optimal performance of your Nvidia card).
-1. Use the following command to compile the necessary C++ CUDA runtime file: nvcc -O3 TsetlinMachineIMDB.cu TsetlinMachine.cu TsetlinMachineKernels.cu -lcurand -o TsetlinMachineIMDB.out
+2. Use the following command to compile the necessary C++ CUDA runtime file: nvcc -O3 TsetlinMachineIMDB.cu TsetlinMachine.cu TsetlinMachineKernels.cu -lcurand -o TsetlinMachineIMDB.out
-2. Produce the IMDB dataset by running the command: python produce_dataset.py
+3. Produce the IMDB dataset by running the command: python produce_dataset.py
-3. Run the TsetlinMachine for categorization of the IMDB dataset:
+4. Run the TsetlinMachine for categorization of the IMDB dataset:
 ./TsetlinMachineIMDB.out